Mccalabrese/Arch-multi-session-dot-files/README.md

 *Why not Python?
 Because Python is the absolute worst.
 It's a slow, dependency-hell nightmare.
 I don't trust its supply chain, and honestly, I just don't vibe with it.
 I'll take C-style syntax any day.*

 *Why not shell scripts?
-My old scripts were a Rube Goldberg machine of pgrep, jq, sed, awk, and cat all piped together.
-They were fragile, slow, and "worked like crap."*
+My old scripts were a disaster zone of pgrep, jq, sed, awk, and cat all piped together.
+They were fragile, slow, and worked like crap.*

 *But why not Zig?
 I love Zig.
 It's the future.
 But the sad reality is that its API changes so fast, I can't even learn the language before a pacman -Syu breaks everything I've written.*